 The humidity level inside the enclosure can also be maintained by changing the bedding and decorations inside the tank.
 You need to make sure that the substrate or other furniture of the bearded dragon must not be made out of a material that absorbs or traps moisture.
 The materials that have the ability to absorb the humidity are bark or coconut fiber; avoid using these to keep the humidity level intact.

 Sand and newspaper are the best replacements that can be kept inside the enclosure.
 These two can help to maintain the level of humidity too.
-Living plants can also raise the humidity level in the tank; this can be handled by using artificial plants instead of real ones.
-Check our list of safe plants for a bearded dragon enclosure.
+Living plants can also raise the humidity level in the tank; this can be handled by using artificial bearded dragon plants instead of real ones.

 Using a Mesh top